-We are also subject to various federal, state and foreign laws that protect personal information including certain patient health information, such as the E.U.
-General Data Protection Regulation ("GDPR"), and restrict the use and disclosure of patient health information by healthcare providers, such as HIPAA, as amended by HITECH, in the U.S.
+We are also subject to various federal, state, and foreign laws that protect personal information including certain patient health information, such as the E.U.
+General Data Protection Regulation ("GDPR") and the California Consumer Privacy Act ("CCPA") which became effective as of January 2020, and restrict the use and disclosure of patient health information by healthcare providers, such as HIPAA, as amended by HITECH, in the U.S.